 List the page numbers you are paraphrasing, and then close your citation with a parenthetical mark.
 For multiple pages, use a hyphen between the numbers.

 Your citation should appear in the following format:

 Many penguins are difficult to interact with emotionally.
 Penguins often lash out at any life form around them, and their behavior shows evidence of wild mood swings (Smith 94-96).

 If you mention the name of the author you are paraphrasing in your paraphrase, you only need to cite the page numbers you are paraphrasing in parentheses.
-For example:

 According to Smith, many penguins are difficult to interact with emotionally.
 Penguins often lash out at any life form around them, and their behavior shows evidence of wild mood swings (94-96).